mvvvv/stereokit-template/readme.md

 If you're using VsCode you'll see two launchers in launch.json to debug the project.

-## Run the project on your Android headset:
+## Run the project on your Android headset thanks to gradle:
+* install openjdk v8 or v17
+* install [gradle](https://gradle.org/install/) v8.9 or more
-* Launch: `cargo apk run`
+* launch `cargo install cargo-ndk`
+* launch `rustup target add aarch64-linux-android `
+* create a [keystore](https://developer.android.com/studio/publish/app-signing) then a file [.gradle/gradle.properties](https://www.repeato.app/creating-a-release-signed-apk-file-using-gradle/) to store and forget the confidential values
+* Run the debug then show the Android log for this project
+    - On Windows launch: `./gradlew run && cmd /c logcat.cmd`
+    - On others launch: `./gradlew run && sh logcat.cmd`

 ## Build the release versions of your project:
-For Android you'll have to set a [keystore](https://developer.android.com/studio/publish/app-signing).
-See [cargo-apk](https://github.com/rust-mobile/cargo-apk) to store the path and keyword
-* Desktop : `cargo build --release`
+* Desktop : `cargo build --release` &rarr; Binaries are produced under ./target/release
-* Android : `cargo apk build --release`

-Binaries and APK archives are produced under ./target/release
+* Android : `./gradlew buildRelease` &rarr; APK archive is produced under ./app/build/outputs/apk.
+You can install it with './gradlew installRelease'

 ## Compile shaders
 If you want to create your own shaders, you'll need the binary `compile_sks` of the stereokit-rust project and so you have to 'install' the project:
-* `cargo install --path <path to git directory of Stereokit-rust>`
+* `cargo install --path <path to git directory of StereoKit-rust>`

 `compile_sks` calls the stereokit binary `skshaderc` using the following configuration:
 * The shaders (*.hlsl files) must be created inside the shaders_src directory inside the root directory of your project.